HastingsGreer/blog/ScriptLibraryOrchestrator.md

 Scripts may only communicate through persistent storage: cookie, disk or database. limit this communication whenever possible.

 Scripts must be single file- this is downstream of script code never getting imported.
 You can have a multi-file executable, but all but one of those files has to go into the library, with the associated higher code quality standards.
+This is load bearing.

+Code duplication between scripts is a fundamental part of this workflow, but code duplication within a script, or between libraries, is super banned.
+By following this principle, you can maintain the following invariant: at any time, you can delete every script except the one you are currently working on.
+After this action, code duplication is bounded- the worst case scenario is that a piece of code appears twice (once in the library, once in the script)

 changes in which script is active should be in response to user input. the user may have the option to queue up a sequence of such inputs, or repeat that sequence, via affordances built into the orchestrator.